okami101/vuetify-admin/packages/docs/guide/README.md

 * [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) approach, minimal boilerplate code for best development experience.
 * Powerful API (Laravel only) and UI code generators for highest productivity.
 * Best balance between productivity and customization.
-* Maximize usage of many other opensource projects.
+* Maximize usage of many other open source projects.

 This is a sort of Vue.js little brother equivalent to well known [React Admin](https://github.com/marmelab/react-admin/), which uses even more extensive DSL approach.